IMA-WorldHealth/bhima/docs/en/stock-management/movement.entry.md

 - [From a donation](#stock-entry-by-donation)
 - [From a transfer from another depot](#stock-entry-by-transfer)

+Before a depot or pharmacy gets stock to "enter", it is necessary to determine how much stock is needed.
+Depots typically need that information to put together a purchase order.
+Pharmacies typically need this information to request stock from a depot.
+In any case, computations of how much stock is being used (per month) is helpful.
+This is provided by the "Average Monthly Consumption".
+For more detaisl about that, please see the [section on Average Monthly stock Consumption](./average-monthly-consumption.md).

 ## Stock Entry by Purchase
 The process of purchasing stock for a depot includes several steps.